pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkcb_notify_interrupt_data_flags.md

 ### -field ValidPhysicalAdapterMask

-A UINT value that specifies whether the driver provides a physical adapter mask.
+Specifies whether the driver provides a physical adapter mask.
 If this member is set, the driver provides a physical adapter mask in the **PhysicalAdapterMask** member of the **CrtcVsync** structure that is contained in the [**DXGKARGCB_NOTIFY_INTERRUPT_DATA**](ns-d3dkmddi-_dxgkargcb_notify_interrupt_data.md) structure.

 Setting this member is equivalent to setting the first bit of the 32-bit **Value** member (0x00000001).

 ### -field HsyncFlipCompletion

-A UINT value that specifies whether the Hsync flip has been completed.
+Specifies whether the Hsync flip has been completed.

+### -field EvaluateLegacyMonitoredFences

+When set, indicates to the OS to scan all waiters (legacy monitored fence waiter & native fence waiters).
+For more information, see [Native GPU fence objects](/windows-hardware/drivers/display/native-gpu-fence-objects).
+Available starting with Windows 11, version 22H2 (WDDM 3.2).

 ### -field Reserved

 This member is reserved and should be set to zero.
-Setting this member to zero is equivalent to setting the remaining 31 bits (0xFFFFFFFE) of the 32-bit **Value** member to zeros.

 ### -field Value

-The 32-bit value that indicates all of the flags set in the union.
+An alternative way to access to bit fields of this structure.

 ## -see-also